fs-mschmidty/mpsgSE/docs/species_evaluation_automation_process.md

 [`get_ns_state_list()`](https://github.com/fs-mschmidty/mpsgSE/blob/main/R/get_ns_state_list.R).
 It relies on the [natserve](https://github.com/cran/natserv) (Chamberlain and Tracey 2024) package `ns_export` function.
-This could also be accomplished by querying the [Natureserve API directly](https://explorer.natureserve.org/api-docs/?gad_source=1&gclid=CjwKCAiA34S7BhAtEiwACZzv4QJvuZl31unU2neO0rDSs3JlxTfPvisTwUBKEfuogoeqspagN02w0BoCPeAQAvD_BwE#_export).
+This could also be accomplished by querying the [NatureServe API directly](https://explorer.natureserve.org/api-docs/?gad_source=1&gclid=CjwKCAiA34S7BhAtEiwACZzv4QJvuZl31unU2neO0rDSs3JlxTfPvisTwUBKEfuogoeqspagN02w0BoCPeAQAvD_BwE#_export).
-It takes one input, which is the state short code (ex: “CO” for Colorado) and returns the full list of track Natureserve species for that state.
+It takes one input, which is the state short code (ex: “CO” for Colorado) and returns the full list of track NatureServe species for that state.

 After the list is aquired